-Subsurface drainage systems perform only as well as the outlet, so good drainage design should begin by ensuring there is a suitable outlet.
-Typically, the drainage outlet is the lowest point in the drainage system.
-At the outlet, water is delivered to a natural or manmade open channel that is deep enough so that that the bottom of the outlet is at least one foot above the normal low-water level in the waterway.
+Subsurface drainage systems will only perform as well as the outlet, so good drainage design should begin by ensuring there is a suitable outlet.
+Where drains outlet into a natural or manmade open channel, depth and capacity are important considerations.
+The channel should be deep enough so that the bottom of the drain outlet is at least 1 ft above the normal low-water level in the waterway when the drains are installed at the desired depth.
 Proper maintenance is needed to prevent drainage ditches from becoming clogged by sediment and/or by vegetation growth.
 Consequently, erosion and weed control are essential to ensure that these systems continue to function effectively.